Stalked by a Gator Orlando Fishing Report

 Saturday found me out on Mosquito Lagoon with David Gunn (Peter’s cousin) and his friend Bill, fly fishers from New England.
 We found a school of black drum right away and David got one to eat a black Redfish Worm.
 The fish was a relatively small one of six pounds or so.

 The fishy area quickly became crowded with boats and the fish just as quickly disappeared.
 We were on a search mission the rest of the day.
 We did not find much.
 The one bite we had already gotten would be it for the day.

-And that is this week’s Saltwater Orlando fishing report from Spotted Tail.
+And that is this week’s Stalked by a Gator Orlando Fishing Report from Spotted Tail.

 Life is great and I love my work!

 Life is short- Go Fishing!